incoming webhooks

 • Endpoint: Here you will find the list of available operations, from which you must choose one.

-Once you have entered all the information, you can click the Create button to save the new webhook incoming.
+When you have entered all the information, you can click the Create button to save the new input webhook.

 New webhook created